|

 “which He brought about in Christ, when He raised Him from the dead,

-and seated Him at His right hand in the heavenlies, far above all rule and authority
+seated Him at His right hand in the heavenlies, far above all rule and

 when the authority of the beast is removed (Dan.
 7:26-27).